iamme24cl/top-CA-wineries/README.md

-# TopCAWineries
+## TopCAWineries

 Welcome to TopCAWineries.
-This application provides information on some of the best wineries in California.
+This ruby gem provides a CLI to view information on some of the best wineries in California per "thepress.sfchronicle.com" 52 California wineries you need to visit.

 1. It lists all the wine regions in California and lets the user pick the region they would like to see all the wineries from.